JoshuaRVLS/jot-editor/README.md

 ## Notes and Limitations

-- the user-facing workflow is modeless, even though some legacy mode-related source files still exist
+- the user-facing workflow is modeless; legacy mode-related source files are internal compatibility details
 - the integrated terminal is improving, but it is still lighter than a full terminal emulator
 - native C++ LSP is in active development; diagnostics are the most mature part right now
 - Python is meant for extension and customization, not for owning the editor core